XLNC-Deoxys/WRO-FE25/Source/WRO_FE_Calibration_Explained.md

-# WRO 2025 - `Calibration.bp` Program Explanation
+# `Calibration.bp` program explanation

-This document explains the `Calibration.bp` program for WRO Future Engineers 2025.
+This document explains our `Calibration.bp` program.
 It calibrates the color sensor by rotating and capturing min/max RGB values on the ground, saving them for use in later programs like `Open2.bp` and `Obstacle2.bp`.

 ---

-## 🎯 Purpose
+## Purpose

 - Normalize lighting and surface colors.
 - Save calibrated min/max RGB values into a file called `col`.

 ---

-## 🔄 Code Breakdown
+## Code Breakdown

 ### Sensor Mode and Initial Motor Spin